esnya/DotCloth/docs/api/overview.md

 Determinism
 - For a fixed time step, parameters, and topology, sequences of steps should be deterministic on a given architecture.
+ - Randomness uses `RandomSeed`; when non-zero and all other inputs fixed, results remain deterministic.

 UnityCloth Mapping (WIP)
 - Damping ↔ `Damping`